• Skip to primary navigation

 Why do rainbows form?

 Rainbows are seen in the sky opposite the sun and are caused by the refraction ( bending of light ) and dispersion ( splitting up ) of sunlight in drops of rain or mist.
-Sunlight hitting the rain or mist is dispersed into its constituent colours this is because the light is reflected at varying angles, creating a rainbow because the different colours refract and bend by different amounts.
+Sunlight hitting the rain or mist is dispersed into its constituent colours.
+This is because the light is reflected at varying angles, creating a rainbow as the different colours refract and bend by different amounts.
 Each colour of the rainbow has a different wavelength.

 Colours of the rainbow - rainbow in the sky #scienceforkids